2 Challenges to Shareholder Primacy

 Theories of Business Purpose

-We have talked a little about how a firm can be structured, but what is the purpose of a firm in society?
+We have talked a little about how a business can be structured, but what is the purpose of a business in society?
 What should a business value?

-First, let’s have a look at what you value yourself, using the Sustainable Development Goals (SDGs).
-The SDGs are a set of 17 goals, with 169 targets, that are a blueprint to achieve a better and more sustainable future for all“.[1]
+First, let’s have a look at what you value yourself, using the United Nations Sustainable Development Goals (SDGs).
+The SDGs are a set of 17 goals, with 169 targets, that are a blueprint to achieve a better and more sustainable future for all“.[1].
+It is in response to an urgent call for action by all nations, both developed and developing, to work together to end poverty whilst improving health, eduction, equality and economic growth, whilst tackling climate change and other environmental threats.
 All 193 of the world’s countries have committed to these goals, that are to be achieved by 2030.
 Below are the 17 goals:

 The Sustainable Development Goals are: no poverty; zero hunger; good health and well-being; quality education; gender equality; clean water and sanitation; affordable and clean energy; decent work and economic growth; industry, innovation and infrastructure; reduced inequalities; sustainable cities and communities; responsible consumption and production; climate action; life below water; life on land; peace, justice, and strong institutions; and partnerships for the goals.